 Always carry toilet roll

 Toilet roll is not as widespread as you may think.
 This is great in terms of the environment but be aware that the alternative can be quite intimidating.
 Allow me to introduce to you, the bum gun!
 These sprayers do the same job as toilet paper, though to varying degrees of success.
 Personally, I have never managed to get along with the bum gun and instead favour carrying a pack of tissues.
+These are vital to staying fresh while you travel, particularly around South East Asia.
 If you too would rather use loo paper, remember to dispose of it in the bins provided as flushing it will block the system.

 Always clean up after yourself

 Some squat toilets will feature a foot flusher but other more primitive versions will just provide you with a water basin and pot.
 Fill the pot and tip the water down the toilet making sure to focus on any unpleasant clingers.

 There is a chance that there will be a sink in your toilet but this isn’t always guaranteed.
 Even if you are lucky enough to be blessed with this modern convenience, don’t assume you will have adequate washing facilities.
 Always bring a bottle of hand sanitiser with you to make sure you don’t get caught out.

 And there it is, the ultimate guide to squat loos!
 What are your most embarrassing squat stories?